crowl0gic/nut-server-cfg/README.md

 #### Invoke driver instances with /sbin/upsdrvsvcctl
 Run this once you have device entries defined in /etc/nut/ups.conf.
 One or more entries will be configured for your devices.

-The configuration files and section provided with this repo should provide a good starting point
+The configuration files provided with this repo should be a good starting point
 ```
 sudo /sbin/upsdrvsvcctl reconfigure
 ```